 Samsung mobile owners may prefer the Samsung Fit 2, especially if they are familiar with the Samsung Health app and are looking for a fitness tracker that does not require charging for almost 2 weeks.

-In the end, it boils down to your own choice and preference and we are confident you will make the best choice for your fitness and health.
+In the end, it boils down to your own choice and preference so make the best choice for your fitness and health goals.

-We hope that we have provided you with enough information in order for you to make an informed decision around your purchase.
+We hope that we have provided you with enough information in order for you to make an informed decision about your purchase.

 As an Amazon Associate MyHealthyApple may earn commissions from qualifying purchases using our links